What’s the Difference Between Concrete and Cement?

 Concrete vs. Cement

 The difference between cement and concrete is sort of like the difference between flour and bread.
-That is to say, cement is an ingredient in concrete — and some would say the main ingredient.
+In other words, cement is the primary ingredient in concrete.
 Mixed with water and a few other elements, cement becomes concrete.

 Concrete is a mixture of water, aggregate and cement.
 Because these materials are so widely available, concrete is one of the most commonly used construction materials for commercial and residential projects.
 Concrete is a popular building substance for its plastic properties, too.
 That is, it’s possible to mold it into nearly any shape after mixing and before it cures.
 Once it cures, it continues hardening for as long as there is moisture in the concrete, which is essentially forever.

 With the right blend, concrete is an extremely durable material, making it desirable for numerous uses and applications.
 The water and aggregate used in concrete need to be clean to avoid contaminating the concrete’s structural integrity so it will last for years.
 Concrete can last 30 years or more if properly taken care of.

 Cement is a binder, which holds a mixture together for stability.
 Cement itself is also a blend of substances typically found in limestone, chalk, clay, shells, silica sand and other materials.
 To make cement, manufacturers heat these substances to a solid, then grind the result into a fine powder that can go on to form concrete.